 As Hawaiian Electric entered its sixth decade, the entire island of Oahu had been electrified and some 52,000 customers were on its books.
+In 1947, the Ward Avenue operations building was constructed.
+The following year ice and cold storage services were discontinued.
 In 1950, a total of 66 new subdivisions were developed.
 Hawaiian Electric's new 116,000-KW downtown Honolulu power plant became operational in 1954.

 The granting of statehood in 1959 and the arrival of the first passenger jet transport made Hawaii one of the premier vacation destinations in the world.
 For the 50th State, it was to be a period of astounding economic growth.
 Over the next 10 years, Hawaiian Electric's plants and facilities increased by as much as they had during the entire history of the company.

 A new multi-million dollar airport was built, and the University of Hawaii was expanded.
 Ala Moana Shopping Center -- first opened in 1959 -- completed a second phase in 1966 to become the largest shopping center in the country at the time.
 Tourism boomed, new hotels mushroomed and in 1967, Hawaii's visitor count topped the million mark.
 Highways and freeways were under construction -- and everything and everyone required electric power.